Geography of Omaha: Environmental concerns

 A 2004 report named northeast Omaha "one of the most dangerous toxic waste sites in the nation" after the United States Environmental Protection Agency (EPA) showed that more than 2,600 children in the area have lead poisoning.
 In early 2003, a large section of East Omaha was declared a Superfund site after thousands of yards tested positive for high levels of lead contamination resulting from a nearby lead smelter plant that operated for more than a century.
+The EPA partnered with the state, county and city to remediate the Omaha Lead Superfund site; however, a 2026 investigation by ProPublica showed that many residential properties in Omaha still contained high levels of lead.

 Natural disasters

 In 1877 Omaha's Carter Lake was formed by a massive flood which altered the course of the Missouri River.
 The Great Flood of 1881 filled the Omaha and Council Bluffs with water for almost a month, causing two fatalities and millions of dollars in damage.
 As many as 1,000 people were displaced by a flood in 1943, which sent the Missouri River, Carter Lake, and the old Florence Lake into peoples' homes and businesses throughout East Omaha.
 The flood of April 13, 1952, led to 40,000 people being evacuated from East Omaha and Carter Lake.
 President Harry S. Truman personally visited the scene of the flooding in Omaha and officially declared it a disaster area.

 Several neighborhoods in central Omaha and North Omaha were severely damaged by the Easter Sunday tornado of 1913, which destroyed many businesses and neighborhoods.
 More than 200 people died during the event.
 The Omaha Tornado of 1975 moved across 10 mi of streets and residences, crossing the city's busiest intersection at 72nd & Dodge.
 Three people were killed and 133 reported injured.
 Over 4,000 buildings were damaged and 287 were destroyed.
 In terms of damage, it was the costliest tornado in American history to that date, with insurance costs estimated at up to $1.1 billion (in 1975 dollars).